LibertyDSNP/dsnp-verifiable-credentials/README.md

 ## Attribute Set Type calculation

-It is sometimes useful (for instance, when created an Attribute Set Announcement) to generate the DSNP Attribute Set Type for a credential.
+It is sometimes useful (for instance, when creating an Attribute Set Announcement) to generate the DSNP Attribute Set Type for a credential.
 This can be done independently from signing or verification with the function `getAttributeSetType`.

 ```